How to Prep for Your Veterinary School Interview

 What qualities would you bring to the profession?

-The admissions committee will want to get to know you better and see if you would be a good fit for veterinary medicine.
+The admissions committee will also want to learn if you would be a good fit for veterinary medicine.
 When thinking about your answer, consider what qualities or attributes you have that would make you a good veterinarian.
 Are you compassionate?
 Hardworking?
 A good communicator?
 A critical thinker?
-Think about what makes you unique, and how that can be an asset in the veterinary field.
+Think about what makes you unique and how that can be an asset in the veterinary field.
 For example, if you’re a bilingual applicant, that could be helpful in communicating with clients of all backgrounds.

 What do you think are the biggest challenges facing veterinarians today?

 This question is meant to gauge your understanding of the profession and the current landscape.
-It’s important to be up-to-date on the latest issues facing veterinarians — such as the rise of telemedicine and how it is changing the industry.
-You should also be prepared to discuss your thoughts on these issues, and how you think veterinarians can overcome them.
+It’s important to be up-to-date on the latest issues facing veterinarians, such as the rise of AI and how it is changing the industry.
+You should also be prepared to discuss your thoughts on these developments and how you think they would impact you as a future veterinarian.

 What experience do you have working with animals?

-Veterinary medicine is a very hands-on profession, so it’s important that you have some experience working with animals.
+Veterinary medicine is a very hands-on profession, so it’s important that you have some experience interacting directly with animals.
 This could be anything from volunteering at an animal shelter to working at a veterinary clinic.
-If you don’t have any direct experience working with animals, that’s okay.
-Just be prepared to talk about any related experience you may have, such as working in customer service or a medical office.
+Even growing up with pets is useful to mention.
+If you don’t have much direct experience with animals, be prepared to talk about any related experience you may have, such as working in customer service or a medical office.

 What do you know about our veterinary program?

-This question is meant to assess your level of interest in the program, and to see if you would be a good fit.
+This DVM interview question is meant to assess your level of interest in the Doctor of Veterinary Medicine program you are applying for, and to see if you would be a good fit within the school’s academic community.
 It’s important to do your research on the veterinary programs you’re applying to so that you can answer this question confidently.
-In your answer, you should mention what you like about the program, and how it aligns with your goals and interests.
-For example, maybe you’re interested in the program because of its strong clinical training, or because of the research opportunities they offer.
+Be sure to mention what you like about the program, and how it aligns with your academic goals and personal interests.
+For example, maybe you’re interested in the program because students undertake rotations in the U.S. and Canada, or because of the opportunity to work directly with aquatic animals during Basic Science.

 Do you have any questions for us?